 The most electrifying defensive shortstop of his generation, Mark Belanger set the standard by anchoring a great Baltimore Orioles infield for most of 14 seasons.
-During this stretch, Baltimore won 90 or more games 12 times with seven postseason appearances capped by the 1970 world championship.
+During this stretch, Baltimore won 90 or more games 11 times with six postseason appearances capped by the 1970 world championship.
 Belanger and Ozzie Smith are the only shortstops to retire with fielding averages over .975 while averaging more than five fielding chances per game.

 Belanger used two tiny black gloves per season and broke them in with spit and coffee.
 He got upset if anybody touched them.
 Watching him have a catch with a teammate on the sidelines was striking.
 He never seemed to actually catch a ball; rather he redirected them into his throwing hand.
 Sports Illustrated once wrote: “Belanger would glide effortlessly after a grounder and welcome it into loving arms; scooping the ball up with a single easy motion, and bringing it to his chest for a moment’s caress before making his throw.”1